kamailio/kamailio-wiki/tutorials/faq/main.md

 Check also the access privileges of the FIFO file in order to be sure that the user running kamctl can read and write to the file.

+:warning: Note: the MI control interface was removed starting with Kamailio v5.0.0, being replaced by RPC control interface.

 ### Kamcmd sometime fails to execute RPC commands with number parameters, why?

 :page_with_curl: There are situations when a **kamcmd** RPC command fails because the